eyedeekay/sam-forwarder/README.md

 # sam-forwarder

 Forward a local port to i2p over the SAM API, or proxy a destination to a port on the local host.
-This is a work-in-progress, but the basic functionality is, there and it's already pretty useful.
-Everything TCP works, but UDP forwarding has much less real use than TCP.
-Turns out UDP was less broken than I thought though.

-Since it seems to be doing UDP now, if you'd like to donate to further development there are some wallet addresses at the bottom of this readme for now.
+This is no longer substantially a work-in-progress, it's a very useful way of configuring applications in an i2ptunnel-like way.
+TCP and UDP are supported, but there may be some lingering bugs in UDP, please report them if found.

 ## getting